Orville Lloyd Douglas: Race and LGBT issues

 The essay "Is Madea A Drag Queen?" appeared in the July/August 2009 issue of ColorLines.
 Douglas perspective is Tyler Perry's movies parrots a black gay aesthetic, reinforcing racist and sexist stereotypes about black heterosexual women and black gay men.

 The article "Same Sex Marriage's Colour Bar" published in The Guardian, challenges the stereotype that the gay community is a monolithic group.
 He argues it is hypocritical and racist for the white gay elite to complain about homophobia in the mainstream culture, yet discriminate against gay people of colour.

 In September 2013, Douglas's essay "Why I won't be watching The Butler & 12 Years A Slave" was published in The Guardian.
 Douglas criticized Hollywood for having a lack of imagination and making derivative Oscar bait black dramatic films about slavery.
 He also accused Hollywood of being heterosexist and creating films that only focus on black heterosexuals and ignoring black gays and lesbians.

-Douglas piece caused an uproar in the African American community.
+The essay caused an uproar in the African American community, and Black writer Michael Arceneaux wrote a rebuttal essay "We Don't Need To Get Over Slavery...
+Or Movies About Slavery" in which he criticized Douglas for being ignorant and having an apathetic attitude towards black Americans and slavery.

 November 9, 2013, Douglas' piece "Why I Hate Being A Black Man" was published in The Guardian.
 The piece examines Douglas' conflicting feelings about being a black man and the negative perception and stereotypes of black males in Canada.
 November 16, 2013, CNN host Don Lemon interviewed Douglas about the article.

 February 2014, Douglas wrote an article for The Hill, criticizing the focus of black history month only focusing on black heterosexuals while ignoring black LGBT people.
 According to Douglas, the erasure of queer black history is due to homophobia in the black community.

 Douglas' March 22, 2017 article in Film International criticizes Moonlight and similar films by noting that "the suffering is about homosexuality, race, drug addiction, crime, and poverty.
 Black family dysfunction is the key for black films that want white critical acclaim and success."

 On June 12, 2017, Douglas' essay "I'm black and gay.
 Black Lives Matter Toronto doesn't speak for me" was published in the Opinion section of the CBC News website.
 The piece criticized Black Lives Matter Toronto (BLMTO) for disrupting the Toronto Pride Parade in 2016 and stating that BLMTO are not spokespersons for all black people.
 He further condemned BLMTO for not addressing homophobia in black communities in Canada, specifically drawing on his own experience feeling concerned for his personal safety as a gay black man at Caribana.